 5) Slider slips out at the top (stopper missing)

-Solution A (quick & robust): Replace stopper
+Solution A (quick & robust): replace the stopper

-- Press together firmly with pliers.
+- Press firmly together with pliers.

-Solution B (without spare part): "Thread stopper"
+Solution B (without spare part): "thread stopper"

 6) Zipper broken at the bottom (pin/box damaged – for jackets)

-Symptom: You can no longer thread the jacket or the slider slips out at the bottom.
+Symptom: You can no longer thread the jacket, or the slider slips out at the bottom.

-- Carefully remove the defective plug-in/box part.
+- Carefully remove the defective pin/box part.

-- Slide on/attach the appropriate replacement part.
+- Slide on/attach the matching replacement part.

-- Press tight with pliers.
+- Press firmly with pliers.

 - Test the threading.

-If the strap is torn/frayed:
+If the tape is torn/frayed:

 This often happens at the end – and looks worse than it is.

-How to rethread (if one end is accessible):
+This is how you rethread (if one end is accessible):

 - Check: Is a tooth missing in the middle?